jostylr/literate-programming/lp.md

 Within each hBlock, one can write free form markdown explanatory text, directives, code lines, or initiate a new code block (cblock).

-* hblock is initiated by number signs at the beginnning of a line.
+* hblock is initiated by number signs at the beginnning of a line. seText style works too.
+See [markdown syntax](#http://daringfireball.net/projects/markdown/syntax).
-* Directive is initiated by a block of at least 2 capital letters and a mixture of caps and dots.
-The rest of the line is taken as arguments to the directive function with a pipe being the delimiter.
+* Directive is initiated by a markdown link syntax with "dir:..." as part of the title.
-* A new cblock is initiated with a caps if recognized or a .caps if not known.
+* A new cblock is initiated with a non-directive link at the beginning of a line.
-* cblock lines are recognized by 4 spaces.
+* cblock lines are recognized by 4 spaces (not tabs).

 To reference a cblock, the full precise name, a cblock name, is  "litprodoc :: hblock : cblock.ext"  where all but hblock is optional.
 Also hblock.ext grabs the unnamed extension relevant to it.